SummersRemote/xmlToJSON/README.md

 xmlToJSON
 =========

-Outdated - this will be replaced with a lighter, faster version within a few days.
+Outdated - this will be replaced with a lighter, faster version within a few days. - Sept 2, 2013

 A simple javascript utility for converting xml into json with support for namespaces and attributes.